 Cleanse Yourself with a Temazcal Ceremony

 A temazcal is basically an ancient Mexican sauna.
-This ancient Mayan ritual uses sweat to remove the toxins from your body.
+This ancient Mayan ritual uses sweat to remove toxins from your body.
 The Temazcal, or sweat lodge, is still in use today and is very popular with visitors.

 See Pre-Hispanic & Contemporary Art at Rufino Tamayo Museum

-The pre-Hispanic works in this museum are the personal collection of Oaxacan born artist Rufino Tamayo.
-The museum has pieces from several Mesoamerican civilizations including Mayans, Aztecs, Olmecs, and Mixtecs.
+The pre-Hispanic works in this museum are the personal collection of Oaxacan-born artist Rufino Tamayo.
+The museum has pieces from several Mesoamerican civilizations, including Mayans, Aztecs, Olmecs, and Mixtecs.

-The Rufino Tamayo museum has many modern and contemporary art pieces, too.
+The Rufino Tamayo Museum has many modern and contemporary art pieces, too.
 Artists from the 20th century with works in the museum include Barbara Hepworth, Julio Le Parc, Henry Moore, Pablo Picasso, plus many more.

 Inside the museum is the Tamayo Store, where you can purchase Mexican design products and publications about contemporary art.